 If you currently have an employee performing exempt job duties, and the employee is being paid a salary of less than $23,660 per year, your business or ministry needs to do one of two things:

-Ministry leaders are strongly encouraged to consult a locally licensed attorney to confirm which ministry employees may qualify for the ministerial exception, and the effect (if any) that the increased minimum salary level will have on the ministerial exception.
+Ministry leaders are strongly encouraged to consult a locally licensed attorney to confirm which ministry employees may qualify for the ministerial exception, and any other exemptions from overtime requirements.
 An attorney who’s familiar with employment law and with your ministry organization will be able to ensure that you are complying with all applicable federal and state employment laws, as well as help you protect your ministry’s interests.

 Thank you for your interest in Brotherhood Mutual.
 We appreciate the opportunity to provide your church or other ministry with an insurance quote and will reply to your request as soon as possible.